-All students who successfully complete a Vic & Margaret Ball Internship will automatically qualify for this annual recognition, which includes paid travel and hotel to Cultivate, a free registration to Cultivate (provided thanks to AmericanHort), $500 cash, a feature story in AFE’s publications, and networking opportunities with AFE Trustees and the Young Professionals Council during Cultivate.
-The first award recipient will be named in April 2020 from the qualified students who completed their internship in 2019.
+All students who successfully complete a Vic & Margaret Ball Internship will automatically qualify for this annual recognition, which includes paid travel and hotel to Cultivate, free registration to Cultivate, $500 cash, a feature story in AFE’s publications, and networking opportunities with AFE Trustees and the Young Professionals Council during Cultivate.

 Paul Thomas served as Professor of Horticulture and Extension Floriculture Specialist at the University of